FabienTregan/TheOldManGlitch/readme.md

 > We have this `C9` here that is the value for item TM01, then a `01` which is its quantity.
 Then a `CA` for TM02, `CB`, ... `CD`, then `44` which is the code for X SPECIALs and we now have `FF` stacks of it, then `01` DOM FOSSIL (`29`) and an `FF` which is a list terminator.
 >
 > Also there is something else.
-But please be kind, don't do this in your production code...
+But please... don't do this in your production code...
 >
 > If we look before `D31E` at `D31D` there is this `07`.
-It is the number of item I have in my Items List.
-So we both have a terminator to tell where the end of the list is, and a length to tell us what the length of the list if.
-We all know something wrong happen.
+It is the number of items I have in my Items list.
+We have both a terminator to tell where the list ends, and a count of the number or items contained in the list.
+We all know something wrong will happen.
 >
 > As an example, if I toss the HM01, it will decreased the amount of item, and copy each item in memory two bytes backwards, until it copies the `FF` terminator.
-Or the glitched `FF` item number.
+Or, in our case, the glitched `FF` item number.
 >
 > So if we continue to toss all the HM0x, we decrease the counter to `02`, but instead of copying the `FF` terminator in place of the last X SPECIAL item, it stops.
 So the previous X SPECIAL stack stays here *and* is copied.
-So I now have plenty of stacks of X SPECIAL.
+So we now have plenty of stacks of X SPECIAL.

 ![Multipyed item lines](Multiplying%20items%20lines.PNG "lots of X SPECIALs!")